Migration

 4. Location services migration

 To migrate or add additional mapping functionality to a MapLibre GL JS application, use the ArcGIS REST JS library to access ArcGIS services.
-The library can access ArcGIS Location Services, data services, or the spatial analysis service.
+The library can access ArcGIS Location Services

 - Select a service to perform geocoding, routing, place finding, elevation finding, data enrichment, or spatial analysis.